-The supply agreement, dated November 30, 2010, governs the terms and conditions pursuant to which we have agreed to manufacture and deliver certain products to GM.
-Our contracts with GM that are governed by the supply agreement are expected to expire between 2018 and 2020.
-For the years ended December 31, 2016 and 2017, our largest customer, GM, accounted for approximately 42% and 43% of our consolidated revenues, respectively.
+The supply agreement, dated as of November 30, 2010, governs the terms and conditions pursuant to which we have agreed to manufacture and deliver certain products to GM.
+Our contracts with GM that are governed by the supply agreement are expected to expire between 2013 and 2020.
+For the years ended December 31, 2015 and 2016, our largest customer, GM, accounted for approximately 45% and 42% of our consolidated revenues, respectively.
 A significant decrease in business from GM could materially and adversely impact our business, results of operations and financial condition.